jacg/liquidata/README.md

 # Why would I want this?

-If you think that the signal is drowned out by the noise in code written like this
+If you feel that the signal is drowned out by the noise in code written like this

 ```python